-In light of the review of earlier information under Item 3.1 and 3.2, it was agreed that given the lack of data from elsewhere, the length-weight relationship for humpback whales given in Lockyer (1976) from Ash's (1953) study would have to be used in the primary analyses.
-For the other species, at least for comparative purposes, the data from the North Atlantic (fin - Víkingsson and colleagues), North Pacific (common minke - Bando and Fujise) and Arctic (bowhead - George and colleagues) are preferred.
+In light of the review of earlier information under Item 3.1, it was agreed that given the lack of data from elsewhere, the length-weight relationship for humpback whales given in Lockyer (1976) from Ash's (1953) study would have to be used in the primary analyses.
+For the other species, the data from the North Atlantic (fin - Víkingsson and colleagues), North Pacific (common minke - Bando and Fujise) and Arctic (bowhead - George and colleagues) are preferred.
 The length (m)-weight (tonnes) relationship for humpback whales provided in Lockyer (1976) is:

-'''

-W=0.016473L^{2.95}.

-'''
+$W=0.016473L^{2.95}$ .